juliesuarez/wk-6-1-juliesuarez-automation/test_plan.md

 #### Risk Analysis Register

-**Action (Donie Golanda):** By Nov 4, please populate the "Risk Register" tab in our Google Sheet.
+**Action (Donie Golanda):** By Nov 4, please populate the "Risk Register" tab in our Google Sheet:

-Submit the excel link here plus analysis of the risks, this could be a pie-chart or histogram or bar graph.
---Our risk check includes continuous reviews of the Bookstore app, flagging customer or provider side risks, and creating a corresponding risk matrix.
+Our risk check includes continuous reviews of the Bookstore app, flagging customer or provider side risks, and creating a corresponding risk matrix.
 We have run Requirements Review, Design Documents Review and Static Analysis of the Code and identified several issues:

 **Part 1:** Excel link tracker as of 08.11.2025 : https://docs.google.com/spreadsheets/d/1tD9UsES4EpEndAaiTSLDPWYG6Ygy2hYa0wXrpsyGkaE/edit?gid=1847342276#gid=1847342276